Nevada Water Quality at a Glance

 Know Your Water Source

 Contact your water utility to request annual water quality reports and ask about PFAS testing results.
-Visit NDEP’s eFile system to access your local system’s testing data and understand any contaminants of concern in your area.
+Visit NDEP’s website to access your local system’s testing data and understand any contaminants of concern in your area.
+Private well users should test annually for arsenic and other metals.

 Support Water Conservation